 Being an apostle means being a conduit, a teacher not about one's self but about the subject one is announcing.
 One does not point to oneself as the message and for that reason apostles are often remembered not for who they are but for what they did.

 In the synoptic Gospels, Andrew is merely the brother of Peter (except in Luke where he does not even get a mention though he makes up for that in Acts), a fellow fisherman with (depending on the Gospel) the partners of Peter who have the pleasure of being Zebedee's sons.
 So, much like most of the Twelve, as important as he is as one of the Twelve, Andrew does not have much said about him.
+Perhaps it is the nature of apostleship and the communities of the Gospels affected by specific apostles as they went on their way teaching about Jesus.

 But, we get glimpses.
 He is close enough to Jesus (and enough like his brother Peter) to question Jesus when he sits before the hungry crowd and invites the Apostles to feed the them, and to ask Jesus about his teachings on the destruction of Jerusalem.